ABOUT MATTHEW McCONAUGHEY

-McConaughey began his acting career in 1991, appearing in student films and commercials in Texas and directing short films.
-It was a chance meeting in Austin with casting director and producer, Don Phillips, who introduced him to director, Richard Linklater where he got cast as Wooderson in the cult classic “Dazed and Confused.”
-McConaughey has appeared in over 40 feature films since then, and has become a producer, director and philanthropist all the while sticking to his Texas roots and philosophy.
+Texas native Matthew McConaughey is one of Hollywood’s most sought-after leading men.
+A chance meeting in Austin with casting director and producer Don Phillips led him to director Richard Linklater, who launched the actor’s career in the cult classic “Dazed and Confused.”
+Since then, he has appeared in over 40 feature films that have grossed over $1 billion; and has become a producer, director, and philanthropist – all the while sticking to his Texas roots and “jk livin” philosophy.

 “Mud” is a story about two boys, Ellis and Neckbone, who find a man named Mud hiding on an island in the Mississippi.
 Mud is planning to escape with his true love who is waiting for him in town.
 Skeptical but intrigued, Ellis and Neckbone agree to help.